 - And now click the Compare and Merge button.

-Note: if the Compare and Merge button is missing, you may need to edit the page layout for “Duplicate Record Set Layout” and remove some of the existing Standard Buttons (you won’t need them anyway).
+If the button is still missing even with the two or more duplicate record items added, you may need to edit the page layout for “Duplicate Record Set Layout” and remove some of the existing Standard Buttons (you won’t need them anyway).
 Lightning only shows a limited number of buttons so typically you want to make sure it’s one of the first three buttons.

 - You will now be presented with the familiar Salesforce Duplicate Merge screen.
 Select the records to merge.

 Note: you can choose to merge up to 3 records at once.

 - Select record information you want to merge and click Next.